cproctor/ub-cs-education-handbook/source/introduction.md

 **Current students** looking for details about requirements, courses, and policies should start with the chapter on their track.

-**Faculty and colleagues from other departments** may want to start by reading about the program's [vision and goals](#vision-and-goals) to understand how a single vision and set of program outcomes guide the organization of our tracks, courses, and assessments.
+**Faculty and colleagues from other departments or institutions** may want to start by reading about the program's [vision and goals](#vision-and-goals) to understand how a single vision and set of program outcomes guide the organization of our tracks, courses, and assessments.